hemant9793/YearSales_Analysis/README.md

 questions we answered in this project were-
 1. which is the best month in which most sales happened?
+2.city with most sales?
-2.what is the best time to advertise so that likelyhood of purchase increases?
+3.what is the best time to advertise so that likelyhood of purchase increases?
-3.which product sold the most?
+4.which product sold the most?